Basic Policy on Information Security

 - 1Structure for Information Security

-The Group established the Security Management Office as an organization directly reporting to the Company’s President and Representative Director, supports the establishment of an environment of control and evaluates its control system on each Group company and strives to enhance and ensure information security among the entire Group under the Information Management Committee.
+The Group established the Group Security Management Office as an organization directly reporting to the Company’s Representative Director, supports the establishment of an environment of control and evaluates its control system on each Group company and strives to enhance and ensure information security among the entire Group under the Information Management Committee.

 Moreover, each Group company appoints an Information Management Supervisor in order to supervise planning, promotion and management related to information security, and ensure the safety of material information including confidential or personal information under the each Company’s Information Management Committee.